CACT runs a number of disability programmes including the infamous Upbeats, Charlton’s favourite Down’s syndrome team.

 - Saturday Club

-The Ability Counts programme is made of sessions run in school term for disabled players from the ages of 5-16.
-There is then an Ability Counts Football Club, an extension of the programme which offers more competitive opportunities for disabled players that operates in both junior and senior teams.
+Currently running weekly, the Ability Counts programme comprises sessions run during the school term for disabled players from the ages of 5-16.
+There is also an Ability Counts Football Club, an extension of the programme which offers more competitive opportunities for disabled players that operates in both junior and senior teams.

 Power Chair Football